veo-labs/openveo-core/docs/developers/end-to-end-tests.md

 ## Boot steps

-When launching end to end tests, several things happen before the first test is launched :
+When launching end to end tests, several things happen before the first test is launched:

 1. Database defined in **~/.openveo/core/databaseTestConf.json** is dropped
 2. Users, roles, groups and applications described in **tests/client/e2eTests/database/data.json**, from core and plugins, are inserted into database